Health among the Amish

 Health among the Amish is characterized by higher incidences of particular genetic disorders, especially among the Old Order Amish.
 These disorders include dwarfism, Angelman syndrome, and various metabolic disorders, such as Tay-Sachs disease, as well as an unusual distribution of blood types.
+The Biochemical Genetics Laboratory in London, Ontario, maintains a database of Amish, Mennonite, and Hutterite genetic disorders.